Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/README.md

 }
 ```

 You are not limited to invoices!
-There are a couple of prebuilt models to choose from, each of which has its own set of supported fields:
+There are a couple of prebuilt models to choose from, each of which has its own set of supported fields.
+More information about the supported document types can be found in the [service documentation][formreco_models].
-- Analyze business cards using the `prebuilt-businessCard` model.
-[Supported fields][businessCard_fields].
-- Analyze driver licenses and international passports using the `prebuilt-idDocument` model.
-[Supported fields][idDocument_fields].
-- Analyze US health insurance cards using the `prebuilt-healthInsuranceCard.us` model.
-- Analyze invoices using the `prebuilt-invoice` model.
-[Supported fields][invoice_fields].
-- Analyze receipts using the `prebuilt-receipt` model.
-[Supported fields][receipt_fields].
-- Analyze US W2 tax forms using the `prebuilt-tax.us.w2` model.
-[Supported fields][w2_fields].
-- Analyze vaccination cards using the `prebuilt-vaccinationCard` model.

-For more samples and information about which types of documents are supported, see [here][analyze_prebuilt].
+For more information and samples, see [here][analyze_prebuilt].

 ### Build a Custom Model
 Build a custom model on your own document type.
 The resulting model can be used to analyze values from the types of documents it was built on.